nktice/AMD-AI/README.md

 2024-01-19 - Something has broken and exllamav2 won't compile directly from checkout, The package version for 5.6 may be functional.
-However, for those who want to compile the latest, or for their hardware, I've added a line to reset the checkout to the last known good / compiling version 0.0.11
+However, for those who want to compile the latest, or for their hardware, I've added a line to reset the checkout to the last known good / compiling version 0.0.11 2024-01-20 - Thanks to TurboDerp for fixing the exllamav2 code to play nice with HIP... workaround no longer needed, so I've remarked it out incase it's helpful in the future.
 ```bash
 ## install exllama
 ##git clone https://github.com/turboderp/exllama repositories/exllama